-For each of Fiscal 2021 and Fiscal 2020, the estimated inventory markdown charges and manufacturing facility charges are included in cost of goods sold in Lanier Apparel, while the charges for operating lease asset impairments, employee charges, and fixed asset impairments are included in SG&A in Lanier Apparel.
+For Fiscal 2021 the estimated inventory markdown charges and manufacturing facility charges are included in cost of goods sold in Lanier Apparel, while the charges for operating lease asset impairments, employee charges, and fixed asset impairments are included in SG&A in Lanier Apparel.
 The gain on sale of the Toccoa, Georgia distribution center in Fiscal 2021 is included in royalties and other income in Lanier Apparel.
+The \$2 million gain on sale of the Merida manufacturing facility in Mexico that was sold in the First Quarter of Fiscal 2023 is also included in royalties and other income.

 We do not expect to incur any additional Lanier Apparel exit charges.
 Substantially all of the cumulative accrued employee charges, termination charges related to contractual commitments and charges related to the Merida manufacturing facility have been paid.
-As of January 28, 2023, future lease amounts totaling \$2 million related to the Lanier Apparel office leases that were previously impaired and vacated are expected to be paid through 2024 over the remaining terms of the respective leases, with no other anticipated significant future cash requirements related to the Lanier Apparel business.
+During Fiscal 2023, lease amounts totaling \$2 million related to the Lanier Apparel office leases that were previously impaired and vacated were paid, with no other anticipated significant future cash requirements related to the Lanier Apparel business.